 Once your current state assessment is complete, align governance efforts with business goals and AI readiness.
 Rather than trying to manage all data at once, prioritize critical data elements that affect business operations, regulatory needs, or strategic plans, especially those involving sensitive information like personal identifiers or financial records.

 Starting small helps you stay focused and build momentum.
-As Matt Sullivan, director of technical account management at Alation, explains his approach to launching a governance framework, “You start off small with a small set of data and a small set of policies, and then eventually you mature out to more robust processes and tackle additional data domains.”
+Matt Sullivan, director of technical account management at Alation, explains his approach to launching a governance framework: “You start off small with a small set of data and a small set of policies, and then eventually you mature out to more robust processes and tackle additional data domains.”

-Support that growth with measurable goals tied to business impact.
+As you mature your governance program, support that growth with measurable goals tied to business impact.
 Avoid vague targets like “improve data quality.”
 Instead, use specific metrics, such as “cut customer data inconsistencies by 75% in six months,” to demonstrate value and guide improvements.

 ➜ For help aligning governance scope with business goals, explore this guide on building a data governance strategy.